Mexico's Lopez Obrador claims historic win, broad mandate

 He also pledged to increase support payments for the elderly and to give scholarships or paid apprenticeships to young people.

-"Now that he has won, he cannot fail this new generation that believes in him," said Mariano Bartolini, a 29-year-old lawyer who voted for Lopez Obrador in the northwestern city of Tijuana, across the border from San Diego.
+"Now that he has won, he cannot fail this new generation that believes in him," said Mariano Bartolini, a 29-year-old lawyer who voted for Lopez Obrador in the northwestern city of Rosarito, near Tijuana.
 "It is thanks to us young people who are supporting him that he was able to get more votes than he did in past elections."

 Lopez Obrador's rivals argued he could set the country back decades and lead to disaster with an interventionist economic policy.